world-class/REPL/kinks/level4/numerical_mathematics/README.md

 ## Week 4
+### Lesson 2.1: Video 2.103 Defining sequences
+- Audio is out of sync from 15:19 onward: please refer to the transcript to better follow along.

 ### Lesson 2.2: Video 2.201 Arithmetic progressions
 - The video doesn't match the transcript and is missing from the module.
 For now, the video can be downloaded [from this link](https://www.dropbox.com/s/ct3v62zv1ka1pka/2_201_arithmetic_progression.mp4?dl=1).
 If you want to add subtitles, you can [download them here](https://www.dropbox.com/s/e73v0r27bosggqi/2_201_subtitles-en.vtt?dl=1).
   - If you don't know how to add the subtitles to the video, try with [VLC media player](https://www.videolan.org/vlc/) (free): open the video (`2_201_arithmetic_progression.mp4`) and from VLC, click at the top on `Subtitle`, then on `Add Subtitle File...` and open the subtitles file (`2_201_subtitles-en.vtt`).
 They will automatically be added and synced to the video.